-- A. All units have the following control options available. - 1.
-The spring wound timer is a field installed kit used to enable operation of the heat pump for up to six hours, or override the building automation system. (p/n 08557) - 2.
-The hard start kit is field installed and used on single phase power models to overcome hard starting conditions.
+- A. All units have the following control options available. - The spring wound timer is a field installed kit used to enable operation of the heat pump for up to six hours, or override the building automation system. (p/n 08557) - The hard start kit is field installed and used on single phase power models to overcome hard starting conditions.
 Note: Hard start kits are generally not recommended for use on scroll compressors. - 3.
-The motorized fresh air damper with PowerVent and GreenWheel® ERV ventilation options can be equipped with an exhaust fan air speed control, which controls the ventilation exhaust blower independent of the fresh air intake blower.
+The motorized fresh air damper with PowerVent and GreenWheel® ERV ventilation options can be equipped with an exhaust fan air speed control, which controls the ventilation exhaust blower independent of the fresh air intake blower. - 4.
+The condensate pan and drain line heaters are required for heat pump installations north of the 34° latitude line (see figure below) and other sites where condensate may freeze.
+The pan heaters prevent the condensate from freezing in the condensate pan and the drain line heaters prevent it from freezing in the drain lines.
+These heaters are factory installed and no field installation is required.
+See price pages for part numbers.